-- a.
-Handlebars must have a width of not less than 450mm and their ends must be solid or rubber covered.
-The width of the handlebar is defined as the width measured between the outside of the handlebar grips or throttle twist grips. - b.
-There must be at least 15 degrees of movement of the steering each side of the centre line. - c.
-Stops must be fitted to ensure a clearance of at least 30mm between the handlebar and the fuel tank frame and/or bodywork when at the extremes of steering lock.
+- b) There must be at least 15 degrees of movement of the steering each side of the centre line. - c) Stops must be fitted to ensure a clearance of at least 30 mm between the handlebar and the fuel tank frame and/or bodywork when at the extremes of steering lock.

-4) Footrests
+4. Footrests

-Footrests must have rounded ends with a minimum solid spherical radius of 8mm.
+Footrests must have rounded ends with a minimum solid spherical radius of 8 mm.

-5) Handlebar Levers
+5. Handlebar Levers

-Levers must not be longer than 200mm measured from the pivot point.
+Levers must not be longer than 200 mm measured from the pivot point.

-6) Clearances
+6. Clearances

-- a.
-The motorcycle, unloaded, must be capable of being leaned at an angle of 50 degrees from the vertical without touching the ground, other than with the tyre. - b.
-There must be a clearance of at least 15mm around the circumference of the tyre at all positions of the motorcycle suspension and all positions of the rear wheel adjustment.
+- a) The motorcycle, unloaded, must be capable of being leaned at an angle of 50 degrees from the vertical without touching the ground, other than with the tyre. - b) There must be a clearance of at least 15 mm around the circumference of the tyre at all positions of the motorcycle suspension and all positions of the rear wheel adjustment.

-7) Breather Pipes
+7. Breather Pipes